anshurx2134/Simple-Shooter-game-in-SDL2/README.md

 [Watch this video to see the gameplay](https://youtu.be/Mu-f4sAV-1w)

-This is how the game looks:
+This is what the game looks like :

 ![screenshot](simpleshooterscreenshot.png)